pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

         .. deprecated:: 3.3
            This method is deprecated in favour of :meth:`path_stats`.
 You don't have to implement it, but it is still available for compatibility purposes.
-Raise :exc:`IOError` if the path cannot be handled.
+Raise :exc:`OSError` if the path cannot be handled.

         .. versionchanged:: 3.4
-             Raise :exc:`IOError` instead of :exc:`NotImplementedError`.
+           Raise :exc:`OSError` instead of :exc:`NotImplementedError`.

     .. method:: set_data(path, data)